Talitha Cumi (The X-Files): Casting

 Hrothgar Mathews was chosen as the suicidal gunman out of several actors, one of whom had even brought a fake gun to his audition.
 During his audition, he tried out the test reading several ways, including a style that had a "messianic quality".
 Mathews was chosen for the role and told by Chris Carter that, despite his character's life-changing event, he was "still a lunatic".

-Roy Thinnes, who portrayed the alien healer Jeremiah Smith, was suggested to Chris Carter by David Duchovny, after the latter had met and spoken to Thinnes on an airplane flight.
-Carter had seen Thinnes' television work before, and had been a fan of his appearance on the 1967–68 television series The Invaders.
+Roy Thinnes, who portrayed the alien healer Jeremiah Smith, was suggested to Chris Carter by David Duchovny, after the latter had met Thinnes on an airplane flight.
+Carter had seen Thinnes' television work and had been a fan of the 1967–68 television series The Invaders.
 Early on in pre-production, the writers decided to have Smith morph into various characters that the Smoking Man had, either personally or involuntarily, killed, including Deep Throat, Bill Mulder, and Melissa Scully.
 Melinda McGraw, who portrayed Melissa Scully during the second season, was unavailable for filming, so her scene was cut.
 In addition, a photo-double was brought in for Jerry Hardin, who played Deep Throat, because he was unavailable on one of the filming days.
 Frank Spotnitz later called the prison sequence the scene with "the biggest cast ever."

 Gillian Anderson's stand-in, Bonnie Hay, was cast as the main hospital nurse, marking her fifth appearance as a character in the show.
 She had previously portrayed a nurse in the earlier third-season episode "D.P.O." and the two-part second season episodes "Colony" and "End Game."